oscarlira090/ps_desable_products_price_stock/README.md

+# Module for Prestashop 1.7

-# Desable products with stock in #0 as well as price in $0
+## Desable products with stock in 0 as well as its price in $0